zhannamatuzak/six-scoops-ice-cream/README.md

  - Create a [Heroku](https://dashboard.heroku.com) account (if not already existing) to host the project.

- - Create a new app with Heroku:
+ - Create a new app with Heroku by clicking on "Creat a new app":

  ![New app](assets/images/create-app.png)

- - Create new app
+ - Provide your app name and region:

     - Write your project name.
     The repository name on GitHub and the Heroku app name do not need to be the same.